evansolomon/js-keystroke/README.md

 * `callback`: A function to call when your keystroke is executed.

 **Options**
-* `arguments`: An array of arguments to be passed to your callback when your keystroke is exectuted.
+* `args`: An array of arguments to be passed to your callback when your keystroke is exectuted.
 The last `keydown`'s `event` object is always passed as the first argument to `callback`.
+Note: this has *nothing* to do with JavaScript's `arguments` object.
 * `context`: The value of `this` for your callback.
 * `preventDefault`: Whether or not to `preventDefault()` on the `keydown` event that triggers your keystroke.
 Defaults to `true`.
 * `modKeys`: Array of strings that match `keydown` event properties and can be used to include modifier keys in your keystroke.
 The `modKeys` option is only used if `requiredKeys` is a single (non-array) value, otherwise it is ignored.
 Examples: `'altKey'`, `'ctrlKey'`, `'metaKey'`, `'shiftKey'`

-Options should be passed via an object, e.g. `{arguments: ['foo', 'bar'], context: someValueForThis, modKeys: ['altKey']}`
+Options should be passed via an object, e.g. `{args: ['foo', 'bar'], context: someValueForThis, modKeys: ['altKey']}`

 ## Example